IMPORTANT UPDATE

 Case Contacts

-Parking Heaters are used in various types of commercial vehicles, including long-distance trucks and construction equipment to heat the engine and cabin in lieu of idling.
-This class action alleges that the defendants conspired to fix the price of Parking Heaters.
-As a result, it is alleged that class members paid too much for their Parking Heaters between September 13, 2001 and December 31, 2012 (the “Class Period”).
+Parking heaters are used in various types of commercial vehicles, including long-distance trucks and construction equipment to heat the engine and cabin in lieu of idling the vehicle.
+This class action alleges that the defendants conspired to fix, raise, maintain or stabilize the price of parking heaters.
+As a result, it is alleged that Class Members paid a falsely inflated price for their parking heaters between September 13, 2001 and December 31, 2012 (the “Class Period”).

 Certification

-On December 14, 2020, the Court certified the class action against the Espar and Webasto defendants, meaning the Court has agreed that the lawsuit is suitable to proceed to trial as a class action.
+On December 14, 2020, the Court certified the Ontario Action meaning the Ontario Court has agreed that the lawsuit is suitable to proceed to trial as a class action.
 Certification is not a ruling on the merits of the case and the Court has not yet made a decision on the allegations made in the class action.

-The deadline for opting out of the Proceedings was April 5, 2021.
-Any class member who did not opt-out on or before that date is legally bound by the result of the Proceedings.
+The deadline to opt out of the Ontario Action was April 5, 2021.
+The deadline to opt out of the Québec Action was June 1, 2018.
+Any Class Member who did not opt out on or before those dates is legally bound by the result of the actions.

 Who Represents Me?